CharlottePrimiceri/VP_Project/README.md

 ### Double channel Pytorch U-Net
 At the beginning we trained this alternative network for **20 epochs**, but, unfortunately, running the predict code we obtained all black images.
 This result is a clear sign of overfitting!
 The network had learned trick of how to minimize the loss with minimum effort: generating all equal black images.
-So, we decided to stop the training at **epoch 4** and the results much weaker than those obtained with the other unet.
+So, we decided to stop the training at **epoch 4** and the results were much weaker than those obtained with the other unet.
 Anyway, it is clear that with 4 epochs the network is able to distinguish at least the roads.

 Instead, this is the segmented image we obtained loding model's weights from checkpoint at epoch 4: